 Bars, pubs and clubs dot this town; in particular, the aptly named ‘Bar Street’ will keep any party-lover busy for a number of days!

-Not only is Faliraki popular with European teenagers (and adults) looking for a fun time, it’s a surprisingly good destination for those travelling with children: the shallow waters, nearby amenities, and many resorts mean everyone can be entertained – and affordably entertained at that.
+Not only is Faliraki popular with European teenagers (and adults) looking for a fun time, it’s a surprisingly nice place to stay in Rhodes for those travelling with children: the shallow waters, nearby amenities, and many resorts mean everyone can be entertained – and affordably entertained at that.

 Things to See and Do in Faliraki